robinsingh-ai/pythorn/docs/index.rst

 ::

-    pip3 install pygorithm
+    pip install pythorn

-* For Python 2, you can use pip instead.
-* Or you can download the source code from `here <https://github.com/OmkarPathak/pygorithm>`_, and then just install the package using
+* Or you can download the source code from `here <https://github.com/robin025/pythorn>`_, and then just install the package using

 ::